Trauma

 Trauma or injury refers to any body wound or shock produced by sudden physical injury, as from accident, injury, or impact.

-Trauma (defined by an Injury Severity Score of greater than 15) can result in secondary complications such as circulatory shock, respiratory failure and death.
+Major Trauma (defined by an Injury Severity Score of greater than 15) can result in secondary complications such as circulatory shock, respiratory failure and death.

 Trauma is the fifth leading cause of death worldwide, and is a serious public health problem with significant social and economic costs.